“Voice of Courage and Hope”

 On Saturday, Aug.
-15, 1964, the World Tribune printed its first edition—a four-page tabloid-sized newspaper with the first three pages in English and the fourth in Japanese.
+15, 1964, the World Tribune printed its first edition in East Los Angeles—a four-page tabloid-sized newspaper with the first three pages in English and the fourth in Japanese.

-Fifty-five years since its inception, the World Tribune has become an enduring record of the kosen-rufu movement in America, which members read as their personal letter from President Ikeda.
-In his message marking the 50th anniversary, President Ikeda expressed his wish that toward its 60th and 70th anniversaries, “the World Tribune will create a history of progress while brightly illuminating the future with the beautiful light of peace and hope” (Sept.
-5, 2014, World Tribune, p.
+In his message marking the newspaper’s 50th anniversary, Sensei expressed his deep wish for the great advancement of the SGI-USA, as a model for the world, “and my hope that toward its 60th and 70th anniversaries [in 2024 and 2034], the World Tribune will create a history of progress while brightly illuminating the future with the beautiful light of peace and hope” (Sept 5, 2014, World Tribune, p.
 1).